AEGON247/S-I-D-E/README.md

   5) Click on 'Run' tab and click Run
   6) Voila !
 You will get your output in the output console below !

-# Upcoming Updates
+# Star Features !
-1) Custom text font and color
+  1) Customise your test and background color by clicking on the 'Theme' tab
-2) Homebrew Effect !
-3) Auto-complete code
+  2) Select an amazing pre-built theme from the selection of built-in themes in the 'Theme' tab

 # To Do List
 1) Download all requirements using "pip" or "pip3" or "sudo apt-get" commands